 Last April, we went on our very first long road trip with our newly converted camping van.
-This trip had two purposes: first, to visit Savannah, a city that I had dreamed of seeing for a long time; and then get a taste of the vanlife by traveling with it for more than a few days.
+This trip had two purposes: first, to visit Savannah, a city that I had dreamed of seeing for a long time; and then get a taste of the vanlife by traveling in our van for more than a few days.

 Indeed, although we used the van for a few camping weekends last fall, it was the first time that we were going to use it for a longer stretch of time, and cover that much distance with it.
 So I spent a lot of time doing some research to put together an itinerary that would allow us both to spend some time in Savannah, but also to go camping, visit state parks, and spend some overnight stays in different places.

 And although not everything was perfect (after all, this trip was also about learning and improving a few things in our van), we very, very much enjoyed our experience, so much so that we are already preparing the next long road trip!

 So here’s our nine-day road trip itinerary from Ontario to Georgia.